Lehua Sandbo

+Lehualani Ehukai Nahina (née Sandbo, born February 7, 1983, in Haleiwa, Hawaii, United States), known professionally as Lehua Sandbo (レフア・サンボ, Rehua Sanbo), is an American beauty pageant titleholder and former singer.
+Nahina first debuted as a new member of the girl group Coconuts Musume in 2000, before leaving in 2002.
+After returning to Hawaii, Nahina participated in several national beauty pageants, winning the Miss Congeniality award for the Miss Hawaii USA 2003 competition and becoming Mrs. Hawaii USA in 2008.

 Biography

 Sandbo had known she wanted to be an actress or singer since a young age.
 Her first year of high school at St. Francis School in Mānoa, Oʻahu, she was cast as the lead in her school musical.